ravgeetdhillon/strapi-nuxtjs-podcast-app/README.md

 This repository servers as a code container for the tutorial I wrote on [Strapi's Blog](https://strapi.io/blog/implementing-audio-in-a-podcast-app-with-strapi).

-> Link will be updated once the article is published.

 ## Features

 - [x] Strapi for managing Podcasts